 - Lightweight and compact for packing

-Crocs, Naots, and Taos are far from the only travel sandals out there; they’re simply the brands I’ve test-driven.
+Crocs, Naots, Taos, and Wiivv are far from the only travel sandals out there; they’re simply the brands I’ve test-driven.
 Here are some other travel sandal recommendations; tried and true according to both readers and travel colleagues.
 If the shoes above don’t float your boat or suit your travel style, perhaps the ones below will.

 And Men, rejoice!
 Many of the sandals below offer Unisex and Men’s styles as well.